This article refers to the Barracuda Message Archiver firmware version 5.0 or higher.

 - Trusted certificate - a certificate signed by a trusted certificate authority (CA).

-Specific steps for configuring SSL certificates is described in the section Enabling SSL for Administrators and Users.
+Configuring SSL certificates is described in the section Enabling SSL for Administrators and Users.

 Track Changes to the Configuration and User Login Activities